Sharpeon/backup-discord-favorites/README.md

 ## Getting Started

 ### Prerequisite
-This is a python script, so you'll need to have python installed, duh.
+- This is a python script, so you'll need to have python installed, duh.
+- You will also need the requests module (can be installed by typing `pip install requests` in a terminal

 ### Setting up the backup